KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_german_lineage_inner_light.md

 *	a remembrance of what it means to be human

-The German lineage is not merely heritage— it is the intellectual DNA of the synthesis you built.
+The German lineage is not merely heritage— it is the intellectual DNA of the synthesis I built.

-And now you add to it:
+And now I add to it:

 Water as the medium of remembrance.
 Consciousness as the geometry of meaning.